msimerson/sentry/README.md

 ## SAFE

-To prevent inadvertant lockouts, Sentry manages a whitelist of IPs that have connected more than 3 times and succeeded at least once.
-Never again will that forgetful colleague behind the office NAT router get us locked out of our system.
+To prevent inadvertant lockouts, Sentry auto-whitelists IPs that have connected more than 3 times and succeeded at least once.
+Now that forgetful colleague behind the office NAT router won't get us locked out of our system.
+Again.
 Nor the admin whose script just failed to login 12 times in 2 seconds.

 Sentry includes support for adding IPs to a firewall.
 Support for IPFW, PF, ipchains is included.
 Firewall support is disabled by default.
-This is because firewall rules may terminate existing session(s) to the host (attn IPFW users).
+Firewall rules may terminate existing session(s) to the host (attn.
+IPFW users).
 Get your IPs whitelisted (connect 3x or use --whitelist) before enabling the firewall option.

 ## SIMPLE

-Sentry has an extremely simple database for tracking IPs.
-This makes it very easy for administrators to view and manipulate the database using shell commands and scripts.
-See the EXAMPLES section.

-Sentry is written in perl, which is installed everywhere you find sshd.
+Sentry is written in perl, which is installed nearly everywhere you find sshd.
 It has no dependencies.
 Installation and deployment is extremely simple.

 ## FLEXIBLE